achintw/Manipal-Marketplace/README.md

 # Manipal-marketplace | Django

-This is a marketplace website made with html, tailwind-css and django as a final project for the internet tools lab at my university.
+This is a marketplace website made with HTML, CSS and Django as a final project for the internet tools lab at my university.